gethinode/hinode/content/en/blog/mimage.md

 - Add the parameter "credits" to specify the credits for the image.
 - Add the parameter "caption" to specify the caption text of the image.
 - Add the parameter "autoCaption" to derive the caption and credits from a txt file or the EXIF of the image, when "caption" is not specified.
-- Add the possibility to load an image relative to the current page.
+- Add the possibility to load an image relative to the current page, even when it is not a page bundle file.

 The new shortcode and underlying functionality is still compatible with the existing functionality and I could have just changed the relevant files, however, I decided to copy the existing code into new files and make the changes there, leaving the original ones untouched.
 It is just neater that way.
 This resulted in the following new files: